Seeberg: Hermiswil

 Hermiswil is first mentioned in 1289 as Hermanswile.

 During the 13th and 14th Centuries, the Hermiswil area had been granted by the Kyburg family to the vom Stein family.
 In 1466, the city of Solothurn inherited all the vom Stein holdings, including Hermiswil.
-Following the Wyniger Vertrag, of 1665, the village was given to Bern.
+Following the Wyniger Vertrag (Wynigen Treaty), of 1665, the village was given to Bern.
 It was placed under the authority for low justice from Bollodingen and administered by the Landvogtei of Wangen.
 The Roman Catholic citizens of Hermiswil were placed under the guidance of the Reformed parish of Herzogenbuchsee.

 While the village is located along two transportation routes (the road from Bern into the Aargau, and since 1857 the rail line from Olten to Bern) it has remained a small farming community.

 Oschwand

 Painter Cuno Amiet lived the second part of his life in this hamlet of Seeberg.
 He died there.